Silent struggle: Why some UAE teenagers have non-suicidal self-harm tendencies

 Dr Nasim also provided a global study on self-harm.
 She noted:

 “Self-harm rates are increasing.
-According to emergency room trends, there has been a 50% increase in reported self-injury among young females over the past 15 years,” Dr Nasim added.
+According to emergency room trends, there has been a 50 per cent increase in reported self-injury among young females over the past 15 years,” Dr Nasim added.

 Dr Daher strongly advised: "Deciding whether or not to report self-harm behaviour largely depends on the specific situation and circumstances involved.
 Generally, if the individual engaging in self-harm is a minor, it is advisable to report the behaviour to a responsible adult, such as a parent or school counsellor.
 If the self-harm appears severe and potentially life-threatening, it should be reported immediately to ensure the individual's safety.